-Director - Each program has a director who plans and prepares program offerings and oversees day-to-day operations on site.
-They will give you an on-site orientation to familiarize you and your child with these specific offerings.
+Director - Each program has a director who plans and prepares program offerings, as well as oversees day-to-day operations.
+On-site orientation is available upon request to familiarize you and your child with these specific offerings.

 Area Operations Supervisor - Each program is assigned an Area Operations Supervisor to support its work.
 If the Director is not available and you need immediate assistance, please call the Area Operations Supervisor listed for your site.